 After a rigorous vetting process, PCSI was accepted into the 2018-19 fellowship program.
-Laylah Sullivan, a fellow founder, local business owner, and Pullman High School science teacher, was identified for the Fellow role.
+Laylah Bewick, a fellow founder, local business owner, and Pullman High School science teacher, was identified for the Fellow role.
 Ms. Sullivan led the writing of the 795 page charter application (a detailed legal operating contract for the school) and led the team in the 9-month application process.

 Application & Approval

 Following submission of PCM's application in February 2020, the PCM founding team engaged in: